b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 In @fig:normDistribution the upper panel depicts standard normal distributions ($\mu = 0, \sigma = 1$, explanation in a moment), a theoretical distribution that all statisticians and probably some mathematicians love.
 The bottom panel shows a distribution that is likely closer to the adult males' height distribution in my country.
 Long time ago I read that the average height for an adult man in Poland is 172 [cm] (5.64 [feet]) and standard deviation is equal to 7 [cm] (2.75 [inch]) hence this plot.

-> **_Note:_** In order to get real height distribution you should probably visit a web site of the country's statistics office instead relying on information like mine.
+> **_Note:_** In order to get a real height distribution in a country you should probably visit a web site of the country's statistics office instead relying on information like mine.

 As you can see normal distribution is often depicted as a line plot.
 That is because it is a continuous distribution (the values on x axes can take any number from a given range).
 Take a look at the height.
 In my old [identity card ](https://en.wikipedia.org/wiki/Polish_identity_card) next to the field "Height in cm" stands "181", but is this really my precise height?
 What if during a measurement the height was 180.7 or 181.3 and in the ID there could be only height in integers.
 I would have to round it, right?
 So based on the identity card information my real height is probably somewhere between 180.5 and 181.49999... .
 Moreover, it can be any value in between (like 180.6354551..., although in reality a measuring device does not have such a precision).
 So, in the bottom panel of @fig:normDistribution I rounded theoretical values for height (`round(height, digits=0)`) obtained from `rnd.rand(dsts.Normal(172, 7), 10_000_000)` (`dsts` is `Distributions` package that we will discuss soon enough).
 Next, I drew bars (using `cmk.barplot` that you know), and added a line that goes through the middle of each bar.